 This slow cooker stuffing (dressing) recipe is a simple and delicious addition to your dinner table.
 Easy enough to make any day of the week while still being special enough for a holiday!

-I love watching true chefs work their craft.
+Watching true chefs work their craft is magical.
 I can (and have!) spend hours watching TV food artists julienne, braise, scald and flambe their culinary masterpieces.

 I am sure that their magnificent dishes should motivate me to up my cooking game.
 Still, all I can usually manage is to walk over to my slow cooker to peer through the glass lid.